Welcome to Our Blog - Camino de Madrid

 Santa Maria la Real de Nieva is an old city dominated by the gigantic Gothic Church of Nuestra Señora de la Soterraña.
 We walked around the outside, but there seemed to be a Mass just finishing, so we left our visit until tomorrow.

 We walked around the arcaded central plaza, which was full of seniors out for their walk, and we followed the arrows through town.
 There were several bars, cafés, and restaurants, as well as a grocery store, but sadly they were all closed.
-This left us with the option of buying dinner in the gas station along the highway, which sold chips and wine.
-Perhaps not the most nutritious or filling fare, but with little choice we made the best of it.
+This left us with the option of buying dinner at the gas station along the highway, which sold chips and wine.
+Perhaps not the most nutritious or filling fare, but with little choice, we made the best of it.

 Today was a long, hot day in the sunshine.
 We very much enjoyed seeing the birds, snakes, lizards and fresh spring colours in the countryside, and visiting all the small towns in between.
-Again , it felt like a privilege to be back out on the Camino!
+Again, it felt like a privilege to be back out on the Camino!

 Distance: 33.9 km